History of Education Society Annual Conference 2012

 This two year seminar series was hosted by the University of Winchester (Dr Stephanie Spencer), University of Manchester (Dr Penny Tinkler) and the University of Sussex (Dr Claire Langhamer).

 The aim of the series was to shed light on a neglected generation of girls and women.
-It included four one-day seminars that used popular stereotypes from the fifties - the teenage girl, the suburban housewife, the glamorous young woman and the woman in love " as starting points for exploring the diversity and complexity of the lives and experiences of girls and women in this period.
-The series also included two one-day workshops which explored neglected sources for researching women and gender in the 1950s, namely material culture, sound and photography.
-The series was attended by academics, archivists, media and museum representatives from the UK and overseas.
-A website is being developed with links to delegates interests and areas of expertise.
+It included four one-day seminars that use popular stereotypes from the fifties - the teenage girl, the suburban housewife, the glamorous young woman and the woman in love " as starting points for exploring the diversity and complexity of the lives and experiences of girls and women in this period.
+The series also included two one-day workshops which explore neglected sources for researching women and gender in the 1950s, namely material culture, sound and photography.

 The Elizabeth Nuffield Educational Fund " Five Year Review